Last week, I ran into a friend who runs a factory in the Garment District of New York City. He told me a story worthy of sharing...

 He was led back to a prison in China, where prisoners must work in order to eat.
 Prison labor in China is essentially slave labor - forced, unregulated and unpaid.

 In recent years, stories have emerged from customers finding handwritten notes inside their goods from Walmart, Kmart and Zara, with messages of unpaid labor and torture scrawled in Mandarin.
 Victoria's Secret's reputation for prison labor even inspired a storyline in "Orange is the New Black."
+(Update: we now know that Leslie Wexner, the billionaire behind Victoria's Secret and The Limited, also helped fund Jeffrey Epstein).

 Human exploitation isn't limited to far away places - here in the USA, prison labor is alive and well, fueling some of our largest companies.
 After the civil war, the 13th amendment abolished slavery "except as punishment for a crime" - a loophole that was immediately exploited to rebuild the economy, resulting in mass arrests of African Americans and our nation's first prison boom.
 Today, we incarcerate 2.3 million people - people that our capitalist economy relies on.
 The prison industrial complex is nothing short of modern-day slavery.
 Companies and prisons are working together to force inmates to work for pennies a day, posing as job training just to increase corporate profits and incentivize mass incarceration.
 Exploitation is NOT workforce rehabilitation.